[4 MIN READ]

-SEATTLE – Today Pacific Medical Centers (PacMed) announced its intention to enter a secular affiliation with Providence Health & Services.
-This affiliation brings together PacMed’s successful model of delivering high quality coordinated care at an affordable cost and Providence’s history of delivering compassionate, quality care across the Northwest.
+Today Pacific Medical Centers (PacMed) announced its intention to enter a secular affiliation with Providence Health & Services.
+This affiliation brings together PacMed’s successful model of delivering high-quality coordinated care at an affordable cost and Providence’s history of delivering compassionate, quality care across the Northwest.
 The goal of the affiliation is to reduce the cost of health care for patients, employers and government insurers, while improving health outcomes for patients.

-“PacMed wants to change the way health care is organized, delivered and paid for in order to help our communities live healthier lives,” said Harvey Smith, president & CEO of PacMed, which operates nine, multi-specialty clinic locations in the greater Puget Sound area.
-“We have a long history of working closely with our patients to manage their health care responsibly, while yielding high patient satisfaction, excellent health outcomes and lower costs.
+“PacMed wants to change the way health care is organized, delivered and paid for in order to help our communities live healthier lives,” said Harvey Smith, president and CEO of PacMed, which operates nine multi-specialty clinic locations in the greater Puget Sound area.
+“We have a long history of working closely with our patients to manage their health care responsibly while yielding high patient satisfaction, excellent health outcomes and lower costs.
 On its own, PacMed cannot drive broad changes in the way that health care is delivered.
 We need to collaborate with an organization that has sufficient resources and a similar community-minded mission and vision to succeed.
-Not just any partner, but the right partner.”
+Not just any partner, but the right partner.

 Providence first brought health care to Washington in 1856 and continues to operate hospitals, clinics, skilled nursing facilities, home health and hospice services, and supportive housing throughout the state.

 “We are very excited about a potential affiliation with PacMed.
 It directly aligns with our core strategy to create healthier communities by collaborating with innovative partners.
-Only by working together will we improve health care and make it more affordable,” commented Rod Hochman, MD, president & CEO of Providence Health & Services.
+Only by working together will we improve health care and make it more affordable,” commented Rod Hochman, M.D., president and CEO of Providence Health & Services.

-“Providence was drawn to PacMed because it is an example of an organization that has a successful model for delivering high quality coordinated care at an affordable cost and we want to support that in our community and increase access to this model,” Dr. Hochman said.
-“Together, we can affect change on a much larger scale by sharing best practice and innovating collaboratively, not only in the Puget Sound region, but across the Providence system.”
+“Providence was drawn to PacMed because it is an example of an organization that has a successful model for delivering high-quality coordinated care at an affordable cost, and we want to support that in our community and increase access to this model,” Dr. Hochman said.
+“Together, we can affect change on a much larger scale by sharing best practices and innovating collaboratively, not only in the Puget Sound region but across the Providence system.”

-- PacMed does not currently fill prescriptions for lethal medications and that will not change.
-PacMed will continue to act as a “consulting physician” to any PacMed patient, who considers physician-assisted suicide, but will not act as an “attending physician” or prescribe lethal medications.
+PacMed also does not currently fill prescriptions for lethal medications and that will not change.
+PacMed will continue to act as a “consulting physician” to any PacMed patient considering physician-assisted suicide, but will not act as an “attending physician” or prescribe lethal medications.
 There will be no restrictions on what a physician can talk to a patient about, including all options available to patients under Washington State’s Death with Dignity Act.
 PacMed believes this approach respects physician autonomy and the physician-patient relationship while providing careful oversight.